 Pupils must immediately tell a teacher if they receive offensive e-mail.

 The use of personal e-mail addresses will not be allowed.
-Access in school to external personal e-mail accounts may be blocked.
+Access in school to external personal e-mail accounts will be blocked.

 Excessive social e-mail use can interfere with learning and may be restricted.

-E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper. he forwarding of chain letters is banned.
+E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.

 Internet Chat